Da Vinci Surgical System: Device

-The Da Vinci System consists of a surgeon's console that is typically in the same room as the patient, and a patient-side cart with three to four interactive robotic arms (depending on the model) controlled from the console.
+The da Vinci System consists of a surgeon's console that is typically in the same room as the patient, and a patient-side cart with three to four interactive robotic arms (depending on the model) controlled from the console.
 The arms hold objects, and can act as scalpels, scissors, bovies, or graspers.
 The final arm controls the 3D cameras.
 The surgeon uses the controls of the console to manoeuvre the patient-side cart's robotic arms.
 The system always requires a human operator.

 FDA clearance

 The Food and Drug Administration (FDA) cleared the da Vinci Surgical System in 2000 for adult and pediatric use in urologic surgical procedures, general laparoscopic surgical procedures, gynecologic laparoscopic surgical procedures, general non-cardiovascular thoracoscopic surgical procedures, and thoracoscopically assisted cardiotomy procedures.

 Criticism

 While the use of robotic surgery has become an item in the advertisement of medical services, there is a lack of studies that indicate long-term results are superior to results following laparoscopic surgery.
 Critics of robotic surgery assert that it is difficult for users to learn.
-The Da Vinci system uses proprietary software, which cannot be modified by physicians, thereby limiting the freedom to modify the operating system.
+The da Vinci system uses proprietary software, which cannot be modified by physicians, thereby limiting the freedom to modify the operating system.
 The system has a cost of $2 million which places it beyond the reach of many institutions.

-The manufacturer of the system, Intuitive Surgical, has been criticized for short-cutting FDA approval by a process known as premarket notification, and instead of entering the market through the 510(k) process.
+The manufacturer of the system, Intuitive Surgical, has been criticized for short-cutting FDA approval by a process known as 510(k) premarket notification instead of entering the market through a more stringent premarket approval process.
 The company has also been accused of providing inadequate training and encouraging healthcare providers to reduce the number of supervised procedures required before a doctor is allowed to use the system without supervision.